waterbug/pangalactic.core/CHEAT_SHEET.md

 (0) the orb is used on both the client and server sides, so it must be kept
     free of:
-    * 'louie' events -- they are used *only* in the client gui environment
+    * 'pydispatch' events -- they are used *only* in the client gui environment
     * `local_user` -- exists solely in the client environment
     * any awareness of the network or network-related events